The Dark Side of Dubai (Is it Worth Visiting?)

 Budget accommodation

-Book your accommodation further away from the main tourist spots – consider Deira and Sharjah, where you can find decent hotels at £20-30 per night.
+Book your accommodation further away from the main tourist spots – consider Deira and Sharjah where we stayed, and you can find decent hotels at £20-30 per night (even on New Year’s Eve).
 Check out some great budget options on booking.

 Eat tasty food at cheap spots